vladimir-popov/labyrinth/CODE_CONVENTION.md

    enum my_enum
    ```
  - Structures should be named in snake_case and always have type alias.
 In code, structures
-   should be referenced only by their type aliases:
+   should be referenced only by their type aliases.
  - Type aliases for **domain** entities should be named in Snake_Case with capital first letters.
    ```c
    typedef struct {